Horscontexte/jdr_api/README.md

 # jdr_api
-A simple node.js / express CRUD API for JDR a application (Yes, Cthulhu)
+A simple node.js / express CRUD API for RolePlaying application (Yes, Cthulhu)

 .
 Make sure you have node.js ready
 .
 Pull the repo and then 'npm install'